Aberthaw

 Aberthaw (Aberddawan) is an area containing the villages of East Aberthaw and West Aberthaw, on the coast of South Wales about 5 mi west of Barry.
-It is home to Aberthaw Cement Works, Aberthaw Lime Works, and Aberthaw Power Station, a coal power station that is linked to the South Wales Valleys via the Vale of Glamorgan Railway.
+It is the location of Aberthaw Cement Works, Aberthaw Lime Works, and Aberthaw Power Station, a decommissioned coal power station that was linked to the South Wales Valleys via the Vale of Glamorgan Railway.
 The area is historically within the parish of Penmark in the Vale of Glamorgan.
 The two villages of West and East Aberthaw are separated by the River Thaw.
 The village of East Aberthaw, near Rhoose, has a 13th-century pub.
-The village Baptist Chapel and Mission Room, no longer exist as such and have been converted for other uses.
+The village Baptist Chapel and Mission Room no longer exist as such and have been converted for other uses.

 Geography

-Aberthaw is nearly opposite to Minehead in Somerset, England.
+Aberthaw is nearly opposite Minehead in Somerset, England.
 The village of East Aberthaw is situated approximately 0.25 mi inland from the sea.
-The River Thaw which meets the sea at Aberthaw is fairly small and is affected by high tides at times, and with the coming of the first coal-fired power station at Aberthaw circa 1958, was diverted to form a straight channel about 959 yards long from the fixed coastline and this section is therefore within the Power Generation Board's property.
+The River Thaw, which meets the sea at Aberthaw, is fairly small and is affected by high tides at times, and with the coming of the first coal-fired power station at Aberthaw circa 1958, was diverted to form a straight channel about 959 yards long from the fixed coastline and this section is therefore within the Power Generation Board's property.
 Its former tributary now forms an enclosed pond area near the old lime works and is rich in wildlife.
 From Dunraven to Aberthaw, the coastal cliffs feature blue and brown argillaceous limestones, shales, and marls.
 As far as East Aberthaw, the cliffs are under 100 ft, and in some places not more than 50 ft.
 For a short distance east of Pleasant Harbour in East Aberthaw, there are wooded cliffs about 300 yards from the high-water mark of ordinary tides.
 West of the port of Aberthaw there is an expanse of alluvial ground protected by embankments.
 This is bordered by hillocks of blown sand, and these rise about 20 ft above the shingle beach.
 Bordering the blown sand, there is a ridge of thick shingle, and beyond this, between tide-marks, is an expanse of shingle on mud.
 There are no cliffs to the west of Aberthaw until Summerhouse Point.
 Font-y-Gary Cave is near Aberthaw.

 The beach in front of the power station, The Leys, is near Gileston and West Aberthaw; it is well known for its sea fishing.
 The East Aberthaw Coast Conservation Area covers the whole of the East Aberthaw village and contains a lagoon on The Leys.
-Breaksea Point, at the edge of Limpert Bay at Aberthaw, is the southernmost point of Wales, although contested with Rhoose Point, nevertheless the Vale of Glamorgan Council has decreed that Rhoose Point is the most southerly and have placed a notice board to that effect on the Coastal Footpath at Rhoose Point.
+Breaksea Point, at the edge of Limpert Bay at Aberthaw, is sometimes regarded as the southernmost point of Wales, although this is contested with Rhoose Point; nevertheless, the Vale of Glamorgan Council has decreed that Rhoose Point is the most southerly and has placed a notice board to that effect on the coastal footpath at Rhoose Point.